 Are You Overweight?
 Three Proofs Show How It Wrecks Your Joints!

-Obese people have joint problems.
+Can Obesity Cause Joint Problem?
 By losing weight, you are not only reducing risks of heart failure and cholesterol increase but pain as well.
 In addition, experts were able to find out that obesity bone and joint problems lead to osteoarthritis.
 So, if you want to treat joint pain, you better give up your burger and fries obsession.

 Before you end up with obesity-related joint pain, it is best that you are aware of other overweight risks.
 One of the common health risks brought by obesity is coronary heart disease.
 A study proved that as your body mass index (BMI) increases, your coronary heart disease risk also increases.
 The condition is characterized by reduced blood flow and blocked coronary arteries.